justinvos/COMPSCI340/COMPSCI340_Notes.md

 **Modular** design only loads components when needed.

 **Microkernals** includes the minimal amount of components in the operating system and all other components are user processes.

+## Processes

+A **process** is a program in execution.

+A **process control block** (PCB) includes the process state, program counter, CPU registers, CPU-scheduling information and memory-management information, accounting information and I/O status information.